Quietum Plus Review: Can a Supplement Cure Tinnitus?

 Conclusion

-We do not recommend Quietum Plus nor do we consider it likely to treat tinnitus.
-While the supplement does contain at least one research-backed ingredient, the manufacturer fails to publish ingredient doses or an inactive ingredient list, both of which are a consumer safety issue.
+While the supplement does contain at least one research-backed ingredient, its manufacturer fails to publish ingredient doses or an inactive ingredient list, both of which are a consumer safety issue.

 Online reviews of Quietum Plus are highly negative compared to most supplements that we review.

-As we discussed in our review of another tinnitus supplement called Tinnitus 911, scheduling a doctor’s appointment and running blood tests to determine the root cause of the issue (such as the potential for vitamin deficiencies) may be the most logical approach to treating tinnitus.
+As we discussed in our review of another tinnitus supplement called Tinnitus 911, scheduling a doctor’s appointment and running blood tests to determine the root cause of the issue (such as the potential for vitamin deficiencies), may be the most logical approach to treating tinnitus.

 Illuminate Labs is a proud member of

-Liquid error (layout/theme line 239): Could not find asset snippets/search-bar.liquid
+Liquid error (layout/theme line 250): Could not find asset snippets/search-bar.liquid